Death Race 2000: Home media

 Shout!
 Factory released a Deluxe Edition DVD and Blu-ray on June 22, 2010, in Region 1/A.

 Previous video editions were released on VHS and DVD by Buena Vista Home Entertainment and New Concorde, among other studios.

 Reception

 Box office

 According to Variety, the film earned $4.8 million in rentals in the United States.
+Another account says $5.25 million.
+But Actually the film grossed around $14 million from U.S.A and Canada in its first actual release.